 - International Handbook on Transnational Environmental Crime (co-edited with William Schaedla; 2016).

 - ‘Cooperation on Transnational Environmental Crime: Institutional Complexity Matters’, Review of European, Comparative and International Environmental Law, 26(2) 2017: 107-17

 - ‘Fighting transnational environmental crime’, Journal of International Affairs, 66(1) (2012): 87-104.

 - ‘Transnational environmental crime in the Asia Pacific: an un(der)-securitised security problem?’, The Pacific Review, 20(4) 2007: 499-522.

-- ‘Accountability in public-voluntary governance: the case of illegal wildlife trade’ in Susan Park and Teresa Kramarz (eds) Accountability in global environmental governance (forthcoming)
+- ‘Accountability in public-voluntary governance: the case of illegal wildlife trade’ in Susan Park and Teresa Kramarz (eds) Accountability in global environmental governance (The MIT Press; in press)

 - ‘The securitisation of transnational environmental crime and the militarisation of conservation’ in Lorraine Elliott and William Schaedla (eds) International Handbook on Transnational Environmental Crime (Cheltenham: Edward Elgar, 2016)

 - ‘Markets, opportunities and pollutants: smuggling networks and the black market in ozone depleting substances’ in Tanya Wyatt (ed.)
 Hazardous Waste and Pollution: Detecting and Preventing Green Crimes(Springer, 2016)